Minnesota Weather: What We Know (And Don't Know) On Possible Snowfall This Week

 WHAT WE KNOW

-– First accumulating snow for northern Minnesota is expected later this week
+– First accumulating snow for northern Minnesota is expected later this week, possibly Thursday

 – Strong winds for all of Minnesota, wintry weather impacts on Friday morning

-– Much colder weekend to follow, with the possibility of more snow
+– Much colder weekend to follow, with the possibility of widespread snow from an Alberta clipper system

 WHAT WE DON’T KNOW